tbazant/ai-prompts/SUSE-styleguide.md

 * Use the simple present tense.

 # Content
-* Maintain the full technical depth and context of the original content.
+* "Maintain the full technical depth and context of the original content with the LIX readability grade 40-45
 * When simplifying or splitting sentences, preserve all technical details and relationships between concepts.
 * Each concept from the source material must be present in the revised version.
 * Do not rephrase whole sentences or paragraphs where updating only a phrase fulfilles the task.